#1.Dap All-Weather Outdoor Carpet Adhesive

 - #5.Boat Carpet Central Boat Carpet Glue

 For those who are interested in the best glue for marine carpet, we think you should try out the Dap All-Weather.
 Although it is made for any carpet that will be outdoors, it is good for marine use.
-This is a solvent based adhesive that gives you a pretty strong bond outdoors in any type of bad weather condition, whether there is lots of moisture in the air, lots of heat or the extreme cold.
+This is a solvent-based adhesive that gives you a pretty strong bond outdoors in any type of bad weather condition, whether there is lots of moisture in the air, lots of heat, or extreme cold.

 Another great brand when it comes to the best glue for marine carpets is RecPro.
 They make a really solid RV and Marine flooring and carpet adhesive that is competitive with DAP.
-This is a water based adhesive that is normally applied directly to a plywood subfloor.
-It is recommended that you use a medium nap paint roller when applying the adhesive to make to go on way more evenly.
+This is a water-based adhesive that is normally applied directly to a plywood subfloor.
+It is recommended that you use a medium nap paint roller when applying the adhesive to make it go on way more evenly.

-Roberts may not be as well known in this industry as some of the above mentioned names, but we think they sure do make a great boat carpet glue.
-Although it is made for both indoors and outdoor carpets, we think that it works wonders in a marine environment.
-Basically this stuff has excellent moisture and heat resistance when cured, making it great at sea.
+Roberts may not be as well known in this industry as some of the above-mentioned names, but we think they sure do make a great boat carpet glue.
+Although it is made for both indoor and outdoor carpets, we think that it works wonders in a marine environment.
+Basically, this stuff has excellent moisture and heat resistance when cured, making it great at sea.